top of page

 Barcodes For Custom Product Boxes: What You Need to Know

-Barcodes are a must-have for custom product boxes and retail packaging.
+Barcodes are a must-have for printed product boxes used in retail packaging.
 These machine-readable symbols make it easy to identify products, track inventory, and share information instantly.
 There are several types of barcodes, but they all work in a similar way:

-• Most barcodes—like the classic striped UPC code—store a unique product number.
+• Most barcodes—like the classic striped UPC-A code—store a unique product number.
 When scanned, this number lets retailers pull up details such as price, stock, and product info.

 • Newer codes, like QR codes, can store more information—such as a website link or product details—so customers and retailers can access info right from your packaging.

-In short, some barcodes simply connect your custom product box to a product database, while others (like QR codes) can provide information directly to shoppers.
+In short, most barcodes simply connect your custom product box to a product database, while others (like QR codes) can provide information directly to shoppers.

 On most custom retail packaging, you’ll see two main types of barcodes: UPC-A and QR codes.
 Here’s why they matter—and where to get them.